DefTruth/CUDA-Learn-Notes/kernels/hgemm/README.md

 git submodule update --init --recursive --force
 ```

-**Python**: Test many custom HGEMM kernel via Python script and figure out the difference in their performance.
+You can test many custom HGEMM kernel via Python script and figure out the difference in their performance.

 ```bash
 # You can test Ada or Ampere only, also, Volta, Ampere, Ada, Hopper, ...